microprediction/rediz/README.md

 Rediz supports, or will support:

-- One dimensional continuous valued data (as float)
+- One dimensional continuous valued data (as float or int)
-- Two dimensional geospatial data (lat/long)
+- Two dimensional geospatial data (lat/long in geohash)
 - Low dimensional continuous valued data (e.g. R^3, R^4)
 - High dimensional continuous valued data (e.g. R^200)

 In the last case, Rediz exploits recent results in nearest neighbor approximation.
-Furthermore:
+Furthermore users can readily adapt this to:

-- Categorical data can use float   (with some interpretation in nascent stages)
+- Categorical data (float, with some interpretation)
-- Ordinal data can use float (with appropriate monotone transformations)
+- Ordinal data (using float, with appropriate monotone transformations as required)

-Some conveniences
+Purely categorical data (e.g. a horse race) requires care in interpretation and parameters, but presents no real difficulty.

 ### Intended future performance improvements